-Osteospermum fruticosum hybrids are a low growing perennial that will reach around 60cm.
+One of the vest flowering plants for full sun, Osteospermum fruticosum hybrids are a low growing perennial that will reach around 60cm.
 Also known as the trailing African Daisy.

-Flowering from spring through summer they are related to the daisy family and are shrubby plant originally from South Africa.
+Long flowering from spring through summer they are related to the daisy family and are shrubby plant originally from South Africa.